rajasarmadishtiaq/DeepRecommenderSystem/README.md

-# DeepRecommenderSystem
+# Deep Recommender System
-Deep recommender system for Netflix's prize dataset
+Deep recommender system for Netflix's prize dataset.
+Achieves a RMSE of 0.8307427113225047.